apache/activemq-artemis/docs/user-manual/en/examples.md

 This objects are called "administered objects" in JMS terminology.

 However, in some cases a JNDI server may not be available or desired.
-To come to the rescue Apache ActiveMQ also supports the direct instantiation of these administered objects on the client side so you don't have to use JNDI for JMS.
+To come to the rescue Apache ActiveMQ Artemis also supports the direct instantiation of these administered objects on the client side so you don't have to use JNDI for JMS.

 Interceptor
 -----------

-Apache ActiveMQ allows an application to use an interceptor to hook into the messaging system.
-Interceptors allow you to handle various message events in Apache ActiveMQ.
+Apache ActiveMQ Artemis allows an application to use an interceptor to hook into the messaging system.
+Interceptors allow you to handle various message events in Apache ActiveMQ Artemis.

 JAAS
 ----

-The `jaas` example shows you how to configure Apache ActiveMQ to use JAAS for security.
-Apache ActiveMQ can leverage JAAS to delegate user authentication and authorization to existing security infrastructure.
+The `jaas` example shows you how to configure Apache ActiveMQ Artemis to use JAAS for security.
+Apache ActiveMQ Artemis can leverage JAAS to delegate user authentication and authorization to existing security infrastructure.

 JMS Auto Closable